aws-samples/aws-hpc-tutorials/content/05-aws-batch-and-lambda/simulations/03-01-sample-test-index.en.md

 weight : 31
 ---

-In this session, you will run a small test to price with both Lambda and Batch.
-You will find Lambda has advantages from run time and cost prospective for this case.
+In this session, you will run a small test to price with both AWS Lambda and AWS Batch.
+You will find AWS Lambda has advantages from run time and cost prospective for this case.

 Sample input/output CSV files for the option valuation can be found below:
 Input file